nvanheyst/ntpd_driver/README.md

 The ntpd_driver package was forked to provide:
 - tested instructions specifically for Clearpath platforms
-- simpified deployment with a systemd service
+- simpified deployment with a systemd service including an install script

 First to check if the platform has a time sync drift issue run this command and it will output a difference between the system software clock and the gps if there is any: